 Thirunageswaram Temple has a rich historical background dating back to the Chola dynasty, with contributions from various rulers and renovations over the centuries.

-Some popular prasadams (offerings) at Thirunageswaram Temple include Pongal (sweet rice dish), Vada, and Tamarind Rice, which had believed to be favourites of Lord Rahu.
+Some popular prasadams (offerings) at Thirunageswaram Temple include Pongal (sweet rice dish), Vada, and Tamarind Rice, believed to be Lord Rahu’s favourites.